Toadstool-Stipe/toadstool/readme.md

 ##To run the app
 Toadstool is a Sinatra rack app.
 Simply clone the app into a new directory, `bundle install` and then `rake server`

+To simulate "production" mode run `rake server production`.
+This task will compile your Sass with the compressed output style and closely simulates Heroku's environment.
+We use this mode to perform final QA prior to deployment to Heroku.

 ##Sass / Compass
 Processing your Sass to CSS can happen a few ways.